klali/ha-plejd/README.md

 ## Installing

-Make sure to have pygatt installed in your python environment and the gatttool and hcitool binaries available.
+Make sure to have bluepy installed in your python environment.
+Bluepy comes with a helper called bluepy-helper, to allow scanning for devices this has to be given additional capabilities:

+$ sudo setcap 'cap\_net\_raw,cap\_net\_admin+eip' /srv/homeassistant/lib/python3.5/site-packages/bluepy/bluepy-helper

 Run this as a custom component, put the files light.py and \_\_init\_\_.py in custom\_components/plejd in your configuration.yaml add something like: